 Um al Khair

 We camped out overnight at this village which lays in the shadow of a settlement.
 It was the same stories of multiple home demolitions.
 This small rural community raise goats and grow thyme.
 We met an impressive young man called Tariq who had a maturity beyond his young age of 21.
-Tariq was incredibly articulate, spoke excellent English and was able to communicate very clearly the issues faced by his community.
+Tariq explained very clearly the issues faced by his community.
 He shared how his brother was beaten by a settler whilst he was herding his goats.
-Apparently he went too close to the settlers fence and he now has severe brain damage and is unable to function as an adult.
+He went too close to the settlers fence and he now has severe brain damage and is unable to function as an adult.
 His mother was also beaten and her donkey stolen.
 The village bread oven was also destroyed several times and they now have to buy bread which is a lot more expensive.

 Whilst Tariq was talking, his cousin Eid arrived home from Berlin.
 Eid is an artist and creates sculptures and mini vehicles out of the demolished homes in the area.
 He has exhibited with Ai Weiwei.
 What was interesting was that Eid is a friend of my colleague Ed back in the UK.
 Ed had told me about Eid and how on one of his visits to Palestine, he had collaborated on a mural at a school in the South Hebron Hills.
 I never thought for a moment that I would actually get to meet Eid!

 On our way back to Jerusalem, we had lunch at ROOTS, a grassroots, nonviolent organisation that seeks to work in a transformational way through dialogue and humanising the other.
 We listened to an American Rabbi who now lives in Israel and a Palestinian man.
 The Rabbi seemed to do the bulk of the talking about how he listens to the other and there seemed to be a certain irony in this.
 We were warmly welcomed and served a delicious lunch.